LakshmiRadhakrishnan09/AWS-Security-Specialist/IAM.md

 Enable Private DNS Name option: the standard AWS KMS DNS hostname (https://kms.<region>.amazonaws.com) will resolve to your VPC endpoint.

 Note: For a resource based policy with IP restriction, we can use only Public IPs.

+SAML Provider Integration

+* Use SAML provider with Amazon Cognito
+* Configure SAML provider in Cognito to Map attributes to Cognito user pool attributes
+* Establish Trust between SAML provider and Cognito
+* Configure API Gateway to use Cognito

+For Lambda to log to CloudWatch \
+Allow logs:CreateLogGroup(When function is first executed), logs:CreateLogStream( For each lambda execution), logs:PutLogEvents